Ahmed-Medhat1911/Bikes-Analysis/README.md

 Python: Pandas, NumPy, and Matplotlib for data cleaning, manipulation, and exploratory analysis.

+Power BI: Created an interactive dashboard for data visualization.

 Data Sources
-The project utilized a sales dataset available on Kaggle: Sales data analysis dataset
+The project utilized a sales dataset available on Kaggle: Bikes data analysis dataset

-Analysis and Visualization
+# Analysis and Visualization

 Google Colab Notebook report with comprehensive data cleaning, manipulation, and analysis.

+Power BI dashboard for interactive data exploration.

 # Contact
 For inquiries and collaboration opportunities, please contact: